Margie Rowles

 Da’Chelle Burnett

-Da’Chelle Burnett serves as our Performance and Quality Improvement Coordinator working with Supportive Services.
+Da’Chelle (Shelly) Burnett serves as our Performance and Quality Improvement Coordinator working with Supportive Services.
 Da’Chelle started her non-profit career in direct care roles for youth and families experiencing homelessness.
 She previously worked as a shelter care facilitator, case coordinator, and data analyst at Catholic Charities Diocese of Kalamazoo.
 Da’Chelle has a Bachelor of Arts in Journalism, a Bachelor of Science in Social Work (BSW), and a Master of Science in Social Work (MSW) with a focus in Program Evaluation.
-Years in nonprofit – 5 Why you wanted to be in this field: I was raised in predominantly African American communities…
+Years in nonprofit – 5 Why you wanted to be in this field: I was raised in predominantly African American…

 Continue reading